 Taking care of yourself is the first step in the healing process after an assault.
-You have important decisions to make even if the first decision may be that you are not ready to make them right now.
+You have important decisions to make, even if the first decision may be that you are not ready to make them right now.
 Some of the things to think about are:

 Who to Tell

 The decision to report the assault to law enforcement is solely up to you.
+You are not required to speak to law enforcement even if evidence is collected during a forensic medical exam.
 Deciding whether or not to report a sexual assault is very difficult for most survivors.
 Reporting may simply not be possible for you right now.
-Only you know.
+Only you know what’s right for you.
 Before you disclose that you have been raped or sexually assaulted to a medical practitioner, be aware that all medical professionals (including SANE) are required to report to law enforcement when they treat injuries that are the result of a crime.

 Police First Response

-The responding officer will ask you detailed questions about what occurred, where, when and how.
+when, and how.
 Many of the questions may feel invasive or difficult to answer.
-It will be helpful to have a victim advocate sit with you to provide support and to intervene in the event that the officer makes inappropriate comments or asks biased questions.
-Well-trained officers understand how difficult it is to answer these questions, but if they are to aid in an investigation, they need as much detail as possible.
-You must sign this statement (a declaration of the facts in your own words about what happened to you), including a description of the offender and where the attack took place.
+It will be helpful to have a victim advocate sit with you to provide support and to intervene if needed in the event that the officer makes inappropriate comments or asks biased questions.
+Well-trained officers understand how difficult it is to answer these questions, but if the information provided is to aid in an investigation, they need as much detail as possible.
+You will be asked to sign a victim/witness statement (a declaration of the facts in your own words about what happened to you), including a description of the offender and where the attack took place.